 There's possibly better value to be had elsewhere, but GoDaddy may still appeal to web beginners looking for a bundled hosting and domain registration deal.
 The company has an array of products covering every possible requirement, with telephone support if you need it, and buying your domain and hosting from the same provider will make life a little easier.

 Just keep in mind that other providers can also combine hosting and domain registration, and GoDaddy may not provide the best package for you.
-Check out our various hosting guides for possible alternatives.

 Hover's website is clear and straightforward.
 A domain pricing page allows for checking registration costs before you start, or you can use the search box to immediately locate your preferred TLD (top-level domain).